- Rough ceramic media to remove imperfection on jewelry

 To achieve precision, you can use ceramic tumbling media and stainless steel burnishing media for maximum effects.

-You can also use plastic, walnut shell, corn cob grit, or porcelain tumbling media to tumble your jewelry as well.
+You can also use plastic, walnut shells, corn cob grit, or porcelain tumbling media to tumble your jewelry as well.

 2. How does tumbling media for jewelry work?